fordjes/sdn-labs/mininet/04_wireshark.md

 0. In the *Enter a capture filter ...* box, type `port 6653`.

   - **Q1: What is running on port 6653?**
-    - A1: The port of the control interface.
+    - A1: The port of the Ryu control interface.

 0. Click the Start button.